-The first four billing registers in your meter are preconfigured at the factory to store imported and exported kWh and imported and exported kvarh.
+The first four billing registers in your meter are preconfigured at the factory to store delivered and received kWh and delivered and received kvarh.
 You can change the factory assignments or configure the remaining registers on your selection.

 To configure billing/TOU registers in your meter: